LinChen-65/linchen/_pages/about.md

 # News
+- [Feb 2024] We release a new preprint: **Large Language Model-driven Meta-structure Discovery in Heterogeneous Information Network**.
+Check it out on [Arxiv](https://arxiv.org/abs/2402.11518)!
 - [Jan 2024] Our work, **Counterfactual mobility network embedding reveals prevalent accessibility gaps in U.S. cities**, is published in [Humanities and Social Sciences Communications](https://doi.org/10.1057/s41599-023-02570-5).
 - [Nov 2023] I was selected (one of the 24 shortlisted participants worldwide) to attend the [Asian Deans' Forum 2023 - The Rising Stars Women in Engineering Workshop](https://www.risingstarsasia.org/index.php) at UTokyo.
 - [Aug 2023] I presented a poster about [my NatHumBehav work](https://www.nature.com/articles/s41562-022-01429-0) at The First Research Summit for Urban Science ([RSUS'23](https://fi.ee.tsinghua.edu.cn/RSUSHD2023/)) in Beijing.